vividos/RemotePhotoTool/Sourcecode.md

 The application is developed using C++.
 Features from C++11 are used where possible.
 This means that at least Visual Studio 2013 is needed to compile the application.

-The app uses classes from the Boost library where no appriopriate class from the Standard C++ Library could be used.
+The app uses classes from the Boost library where no appropriate class from the Standard C++ Library could be used.
 The application also uses other libraries.
 See the [Credits.md](Credits.md) file for more infos.